roboogle/gtkmvc3/gtkmvco/docs/manual/intro.rst

 new applications based on it.

+Section :doc:`install` gives information about the required dependencies, the installation, the distribution and the license of *gtkmvc*.

 Section :doc:`motiv` tries to motivate the usage of *gtkmvc*, by discussing the context which the framework is thought to operate, and